tidalcycles/tidal-doc/docs/reference/statevalues.md

 d1 $ slow 2 $ sound "alphabet(5,8)" # n "0 ..
 4"
 ```
 There are ways to fix this (e.g. with the `fix` function), but they are not too satisfying/easy.
+Another aspect is when you want to apply a sequence of values to a parameter (like speed, freq, pan, amp, etc) but you don't want the sequence to be bound to the cycle.
+When you use the standard pattern syntax, Tidal may make adjustments to preserve the cycle structure.

 ## Introduction to State Values